MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/application-class.md

 </forms:WindowsPage>
 ```

-The C# codebehind's construction must call `LoadApplication` to create an
+The C# code behind construction must call `LoadApplication` to create an
 instance of your Xamarin.Forms `App`.
 Note that it is good practice to
 explicitly use the application namespace to qualify the `App` because UWP applications
 also have their own `App` class unrelated to Xamarin.Forms.